Livoooo/PlanIt/README.md

-# 📋 PlanIt - Simple Task Manager
+az# 📋 PlanIt - Simple Task Manager a
-a
 A lightweight terminal-based task manager and scheduler designed for students and developers who prefer working in the terminal.